VP010604/RecipeRatingPredictor/README.md

 Our null hypothesis: The distribution of n-steps is the same regardless of whether ratings is missing or not, with any differences being due to chance.

 Our alternate hypothesis: The distribution of n-steps when ratings is missing differs from the distribution of n-steps when rating is present.

+<iframe
+  src="assets/plot5.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 Test Statistic: We started off utilizing the absolute difference in means to analyze the difference between the two distributions, but then moved on to the KS statistic since we noticed upon graphing that the distributions were relatively similar in shape.
-So while both tests yielded the same results in the end we felt it appropriate to use the KS statistic.

 Result: In the end, we achieved a **p-value of 0.0 (3.18 x 10^-13)** meaning that the difference between the two distributions is highly unlikely to be due to chance.
 Therefore, we **reject the null hypothesis**.
 From this, we can determine that the missingness of the average ratings column is likely dependent on the n_steps column meaning that the missingness relationship present here is MAR.